Sheethalsheethu/DSA_Pathfinding_Algorithm_Visualizer/README.md

 ***A Search (A-Star)**:**
 Combines the path cost and heuristic to efficiently find the shortest path.
 This algorithm is widely used for its accuracy and speed in various applications.

+The project is built using the following technologies:

+**Frontend:**

+HTML: Structure of the web page.
+CSS: Styling and layout design.
+JavaScript: Logic implementation and algorithm execution.

+**Backend:**

+Spring Boot: Used for the backend implementation, providing REST APIs and server-side logic.